Ahead of Kim Potter's sentencing in death of Daunte Wright, prosecution asks for 86-month sentence

 The verdict

-The defense rested following Potter's testimony, and the jury began deliberating on Dec.
+The defense rested following Potter's testimony, and jurors began deliberating on Dec.
 20. It took three days for the jury to reach a unanimous verdict: guilty of first-degree manslaughter and second-degree manslaughter.

-Outside the Hennepin County Courthouse, Bryant said when the verdict was read, she felt "every single emotion that you could imagine running though your body at that moment."
+Outside the Hennepin County Courthouse, Bryant told reporters she felt "every single emotion that you could imagine running though your body at that moment" when the verdict was read.

-Daunte's father, Arbuey Wright, also told the crowd he wanted to thank Kim Potter for testifying.
+Daunte's father, Arbuey Wright, told supporters gathered at the courthouse that he wanted to thank Kim Potter for testifying.

 The trial of Kim Potter